QUESTIONS AND ANSWERS ABOUT SURGICAL ABORTION

 Q: Is this procedure safe?

-A: If you are less than 14 weeks pregnant, it is quite unusual to have a serious complication (<1/2%).
-Complication rates are slightly higher for abortions performed between 14 and 21.6 weeks.
+A: If you are less than 14 weeks pregnant, it is unusual to have a serious complication (less than half of one percent).
+Complication rates are slightly higher for abortions performed after 14 weeks.

 Q: What are the possible complications?

-A: The risk of complications is slight.
-Some complications known to have occurred are: uterine perforation, infection, hemorrhage, hysterectomy, continuing pregnancy and even the remote possibility of death.
+A: The risk of complications is rare.
+Some known complications are: uterine perforation, infection, hemorrhage, hysterectomy, continuing pregnancy and even the remote possibility of death.

 Q: Can I drive myself home?

-A: Yes, but we suggest that you make arrangements for someone to drive you home.
-You MAY NOT drive for the remainder of the day if you have had a sedative.
+A: Yes, but we recommend that you make arrangements for someone to drive you home.
+You must not drive if you use a sedative.

 Q: Will I be put to sleep?